 Transmission Gully will provide significant benefits for people and freight and offer more ways to use the transport network.
 It’s also going to change the way that the transport network operates, which is why we are preparing now for those changes.
 We’re working with our Council partners to provide people with important information so that they can make informed, safe and efficient journeys.
 We’re also making changes to the existing state highway to help make your journeys safer and more reliable.

-When the Transmission Gully motorway opens in September 2021, it will improve the resilience and safety of the state highway network.
+The new motorway through Transmission Gully will improve the resilience and safety of the state highway network.

 We know that it’ll also change how the wider transport network operates, so we are working to prepare the network, and everyone who uses it, for those changes.